mekkablue/Glyphs-Scripts/README.txt

 Fill up empty layers: Copies paths from one Master to another.
 But only if target master is empty.
 Needs Vanilla.
 Find and Replace in Layer Names: Replaces text in all layer names (except Master layers) of selected glyphs.
 Useful if you use the bracket trick in many glyphs.
 Needs Vanilla.
 Insert instances: GUI for calculating and inserting weight instances.
 Needs Vanilla.
+New Edit tab with Bracket Layer glyphs: Looks for all glyphs in the font that contain Bracket Trick Layers, and opens them in a new Edit tab.
 Show next/previous instance: Jumps to next/previous instance in the preview section of the current Edit tab.
 Handy for attaching a keyboard shortcut to.
-Suggest instances: Calculates an ideal distribution of weight values between your masters.
+Suggest instances: Calculates distributions of weight values between your masters.
 Outputs into the macro window.

 Metrics
 Center glyphs: centers all selected glyphs inside their width, so that LSB=RSB.
-Copy sidebearings: steals the sidebearing values from a 2nd font.
+Copy kerning groups: steals left/right kerning groups for all selected glyphs from a 2nd font.
 Needs Vanilla.
+Copy sidebearings: steals the sidebearing values for all selected glyphs from a 2nd font.
+Needs Vanilla.
 Delete guidelines: deletes all local guidelines in selected glyphs.
+Delete kerning pairs for selected glyphs: deletes all kerning pairs with the selected glyphs, for the current master only.
 Export Kerning CSV: exports a CSV containing all kerning pairs ("mastername;left;right;kerningvalue").
 Export Metrics CSV: exports a CSV containing all LSB, RSB and width values ("glyphname;mastername;LSB;RSB;width").
 Extract kern strings 1st char: asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 1st letter.
 Needs Vanilla.